 Link to SJSU GAPE

 Minimum requirements for admission into graduate level programs at San Jose State University are described at the Graduate Admission and Program Evaluation (GAPE) website, as well as in the individual descriptions of our Masters Programs in the catalog (see link above).
-Applicants must apply to the university through GAPE.
+Applicants must apply to the university through Cal State Apply.
 In addition, applicants must submit to the Graduate Coordinator for the Department of Biological Sciences, a short personal statement, and two letters of recommendation.
 Applicants must also be accepted by a tenured or tenure-track faculty member in the Department of Biological Sciences prior to acceptance by the program.
 The faculty member accepting the student must submit to the Graduate Coordinator a signed Faculty Acceptance form (see below).
 Forms submitted by the applicant will not be accepted.
 Applicants are responsible for contacting tenured or tenure-track faculty members to ensure acceptance.